 The sea and its bounty greet you eye-to-eye as an octopus glides past.
 A sea star creeps over the edge of a rock, an anemone opens and closes, a sculpin forages for food.
 Other intertidal specimens in the aquaria invite further discovery.
 More than 75 species of fish, birds and mammals that live in and [...]

 The art gallery offers a canvas to display the Pratt’s diverse collection of Native, contemporary, and Alaskan art.
 The gallery regularly showcases our most recent acquisitions, as well as selections made by guest curators and other special exhibits.
-Currently on exhibit: The Art Gallery is currently featuring artworks from the permanent collection, along with a [...]
+Currently on exhibit: The Art Gallery is currently featuring "Jubilee Festival of Student Art."
+This annual exhibit [...]